farmerbb/Taskbar/lib/README.md

 * libtaskbar will add the `SYSTEM_ALERT_WINDOW` and `PACKAGE_USAGE_STATS` permissions to your app's manifest, as well as a small number of non-runtime permissions for additional functionality such as displaying a status area on the taskbar.
 As a result, your app will appear inside the "Display over other apps" and "Usage access" sections of the "Special app access" page in Android's settings.

-* libtaskbar's only transitive dependencies are support-v4, appcompat-v7, and the design support library.
-If you're using AndroidX, you'll need to make sure the Jetifier is enabled inside your gradle.properties file.
-(Taskbar doesn't use AndroidX because it must remain buildable from AOSP source on 8.1 and later; AndroidX wasn't included in AOSP until 9.0)
+* libtaskbar's only transitive dependencies are `androidx.legacy:legacy-support-v4`, `androidx.appcompat:appcompat`, and `com.google.android.material:material`.
+As of version 1.0.1, libtaskbar uses AndroidX and therefore requires an AndroidX-based project.
+If you're still using the older support libraries, use version 1.0.0 of libtaskbar instead.

-* If aapt complains about any resource conflicts, you may need to exclude the `com.android.support:design` transitive dependency from libtaskbar inside your build.gradle file.
+* If aapt complains about any resource conflicts, you may need to exclude the `com.google.android.material:material` transitive dependency from libtaskbar inside your build.gradle file.

 ### Example implementation